Christone007/alx-low_level_programming/0x0F-function_pointers/README.md

 ways.

 ## Tasks
 0. Write a function that prints a name
+1. Write a function that executes a function given as a parameter on each element of an array.

 ## Favorite Task Quotes
+1. If you spend too much time thinking about a thing, you'll never get it done

 ## Extra